Let’s play a game. When I say “Vatican City,” what’s the first thing you think of? Does it have something to do with the

 ⓘ TIP: Avoid visiting on the last Sunday of the month, when entry is free.
 The museums are so crowded that it’s hard to see anything at your leisure.

 Considering that how incredible the Vatican Museums are, it’s a wonder why so many people try to see the Sistine Chapel by itself.
 In any case, you’ll often see it as a separate Vatican site, so I am doing the same.

 Don’t expect to take your camera into the Sistine Chapel and snap your own photo of the Almighty reaching out to touch Adam’s finger.
 Absolutely no photography or video is permitted in the room.

 The reason is not so that they can protect their precious frescoes from flash damage.
 Nope, not at all.
 Truth be told, nobody has used flashbulb technology for decades.
-People use LEDs these days which, I should mention, are what they use to illuminate the artwork.
+People use LEDs these days (which, I should mention, are the same lighting technology that they use to illuminate the artwork).
 So don't believe that tripe.

 When the Vatican decided to restore Michelangelo’s frescoes back in 1980, the price tag was so high that they had to seek outside funding for the project.
 The highest bidder was Nippon Television Network Corporation of Japan.
 In return for funding the $4.2 million project, they received the exclusive rights to photography and video of the restored art.

 Here's what they don't tell you: Nippon's exclusivity expired three years after the Sistine Chapel's restoration was completed.
-It seems to me that the current “no photos” rule does little more than encourage purchases from the museum gift shop.
+I wouldn't be surprised if the current “no photos” rule exists solely to encourage purchases from the museum gift shop.